 Read about How to have a Healthy Lifestyle?

 Government Policies and Programs

-90% of the developing world is undernourished while a 20% have low weight to height ratio.
-Out of the total population of the developing world under stress , 1/3rd live in India .
-Also, 28% of the rural population and 26% of the urban population falls below the poverty line .
-These families don’t have access to a proper diet .
+90% of the developing world is undernourished while a 20% have a low weight to height ratio.
+Out of the total population of the developing world under stress, 1/3rd live in India.
+Also, 28% of the rural population and 26% of the urban population falls below the poverty line.
+These families don’t have access to a proper diet.

 Some of the government schemes in the following direction are:

 - Promotion of appropriate infant and young child feeding practices.
-It includes early initiation of breastfeeding, exclusive breastfeeding till 6 months of age and appropriate complementary feeding after 6 months of age.
+It includes early initiation of breastfeeding, exclusive breastfeeding till 6 months of age and appropriates complementary feeding after 6 months of age.

 - Management of malnutrition and common neonatal and childhood illnesses at community and facility level.

 - Treatment of children with severe acute malnutrition at special units called the Nutrition Rehabilitation Centers.
 Presently 875 such centers are functional all over the country.

 - Specific program to prevent and combat micronutrient deficiencies of Vitamin A and Iron & Folic Acid (IFA) in under-five children, children of 5 to 10 years of age, and adolescents.